Product sense interviews are designed to showcase your creativity, empathy, and problem-solving skills during PM interviews.

 Consider established users, goals, and market dynamics.
 Keep these in mind, and consider addressing under-served users, supporting new use cases, or adapting a product to open new strategic opportunities.

-There are three main parts to product sense.
+There are three elements to good product sense:

-Improving your product sense involves developing more empathy, growing your domain knowledge, and boosting your creativity.
+Improving your product sense involves developing empathy, growing domain knowledge, and boosting creativity.

-To enhance your empathy, interact with diverse users and partners.
+Interact with diverse users and partners to enhance your empathy.
 Instead of simply acquiring information, understand the reasons behind their responses.
 This understanding lets you predict user reactions even when they're not present.

 Domain knowledge requires identifying relevant resources and reviewing them regularly.
-Books, online resources, and podcasts can be useful for this purpose.
+Books, online resources, and podcasts can be helpful for this purpose.

 If you're building smartphone apps, use as many apps as possible.
 Scrutinize the details and ask questions about design choices.
 When faced with a challenge, draw on your extensive experience, enabling creativity through pattern recognition.